 Submodalities are ways in which you interpret and then represent your world using your five senses.
 It’s all about how you visualize things, how you hear things, and how you feel things internally.

-The main reason you’re afraid is because you exaggerate things in your mind to such an extent that it scares you.
-Everything becomes visually and kinesthetically intense when you think of heights.
+The main reason you’re afraid is that you exaggerate things in your mind to such an extent that it scares you.
+Everything becomes visually and kinesthetically intense when you think about heights.
 And that is the main reason why this fear is prevalent in your life.
-There’s of course a supporting limiting belief that’s attached to this fear which tells you that “heights are dangerous”.
-This might or might not be true.
-However, because you believe it, it’s therefore true for you.

 Given this, take one of your limiting beliefs and ask yourself: